-When Covid-19 began sweeping the globe, RE:ACT Disaster Response started mobilizing volunteers and veterans of the British Armed Forces to help in the U.K. Almost 6,000 newly trained veterans and volunteers have signed up to offer their services in response to the outbreak, doubling the size of the organization during the past three months.
+When Covid-19 began sweeping the globe, RE:ACT Disaster Response started mobilising volunteers and veterans of the British Armed Forces to help in the UK.
+Almost 6,000 newly trained veterans and volunteers have signed up to offer their services in response to the outbreak, doubling the size of the organisation during the past three months.

 Activating rapid disaster-response efforts in Slack

-- A main workspace, where day-to-day functions of the organization are executed
+- A main workspace, where day-to-day functions of the organisation are executed

 - An auxiliary workspace that hosts hundreds of trained volunteers, as well as a notice board for upcoming trainings and operations

 Using the auxiliary workspace, RE:ACT would call up a group of around 20 volunteers at a time and invite them to be temporary multi-channel guests in its main Slack workspace for executing mini relief operations.
 The pandemic, however, inspired an exceptional outpouring of veterans.
 In April alone, the organisation’s multi-channel guest volume increased by 67%, and those members sent more than 29,000 messages while collaborating on delivering aid.

 ‘Our small team was overloaded with information, but Slack has enabled us to keep it easily accessible and all in one place,’ says Chris Lyon, Head of Tech and Innovation at RE:ACT.

 As of July, RE:ACT has trained almost 600 volunteers on relief and mutual aid efforts around the UK, including: